salamaashoush/turbo-remote-cache-rs/README.md

 ```bash
 docker run -p 4000:4000 -v ./cache:/tmp/cache your-image
 ```
-4. Provide the url to turbo cli
+4. Provide the URL to turbo cli
 ```bash
 turbo build --api="http://localhost:4000" --token=<token> --team=<team>
 ```
 you can also set `teamId` and `apiUrl` `.turbo/config.json` in the root of your project.

+## Kubernetes
+See example in [examples/k8s](./examples/k8s), Don't forget to change the spec and env vars for your needs before applying it (NOTE that it is just an example and it is not production ready).

 ## Environment Variables
-all

 ### Required
 | Name | Description | Default |
 |------|-------------|---------|